안녕하세요! 토미입니다.

 제가 출석 기록을 봤는데, 그 사람이 결석하는 것은 이번 뿐만이 (아니더군요).

-Please try to read it as if you are telling the other person.
+Please read it as if you are telling the other person.

-I protested to that company many times, but in the end, I noticed they didn’t give me any answer.
+I protested to that company many times, but in the end, I noticed they didn’t answer me.

 (1)하더군요 (2)해 주지 않더군요